ThePalaceProject/circulation/README.md

 We support overriding a number of other Celery settings via environment variables, but in most cases the defaults should be sufficient.
 The full list of settings can be found in [`service/celery/configuration.py`](src/palace/manager/service/celery/configuration.py).

+#### Redis

+We use Redis as the caching layer for the application.
+Although you can use the same redis database for both Celery and caching, we recommend that you use a separate database for each purpose to avoid conflicts.

+- `PALACE_REDIS_URL`: The URL of the Redis instance to use for caching. (**required**).
+    - for example:
+        ```sh
+          export PALACE_REDIS_URL="redis://localhost:6379/1"
+        ```
+- `PALACE_REDIS_KEY_PREFIX`: The prefix to use for keys stored in the Redis instance.
+The default is `palace`.
+    This is useful if you want to use the same Redis database for multiple CM (optional).

 #### General